zuanfilm/Krea2-Prompt-Director/docs/roadmap.md

 Goal:

-Teach Krea2 the language of visual creation.
+Teach VizClick the language of visual creation.

 Includes: